scepter914/TelloDetection/README.md

 TelloFollowingPerson is application of drone following person.
 This is a sample code of conection between TelloPy and detection algorthm sample of ChainerCV.

+## !!
+Caution !!

+- It is dangerous for a drone to fly automatically
+- You can use this code at your own risk
+    - Because of individual difference of drones, these codes always don't work well.
+    - When your drone fly, you should check if anyone wasn't around the drone.

 ## OS and library version

 - Ubuntu